seerhein-lab/micgwaf/micgwaf-core/src/docs/requestProcessing.md

 The PRG(Post-Redirect-Get) Handler first checks whether the request is a POST request, indicating that the request originated from a POST of a form.
 If yes, it starts the process phase.
-There, the page component from which the POST originated is identified.
+There, the page component from which the POST originated is read from the session.
-If such a component exists, its process method is called, which returns the component to render, or null, in which case the component to render is set to the processed page component.
+If such a component exists, its process method is called, which returns the component to render (or null, in which case the component to render is set to the processed page component).
 The component to render is stored in the session, and a redirect is issued as response, to redirect to the rendered page.
 This concludes handling of the POST, and the handler returns true to indicate the request has been handled.

 If no such component exists or the request is no POST process, the render phase is started instead, which renders the component stored in the session.
-If no such component exists, the application class is asked to return the appropriate handler for the current path.
+If no such component exists, the application class is asked to return the appropriate page component for the current request path.
 If no component is returned, the PRG handler acknowledges that it could not handle the request and returns false.
 If a renderable component is identified, it is asked to render itself, and then the handler returns true.

 If an uncaught exception occurs during processing or rendering, the application's handleException method is called which returns a component to display an error page.
 By default, this prints the message